Kalbe Sadiq

-Kalbe Sadiq (22 June 1939 - 24 November 2020) was an Indian Islamic scholar.
+Kalbe Sadiq (22 June 1939 – 24 November 2020) was an Indian Islamic scholar.

-He was born in 1939 in Lucknow and died on 24 November 2020 after a prolonged terminal sickness.
-He was posthumously bestowed with the accredited national award of Padma Bhushan in 2021.
+He was born in 1939 in Lucknow and died on 24 November 2020, after a prolonged illness.
+He was posthumously bestowed with the prestigious national award of Padma Bhushan in 2021.

-His father, Kalbe Hussain, was also an Islamic scholar and his late brother, Kalbe Abid, was also an Islamic scholar head of Shia Theology Department at Aligarh Muslim University.

-Education and professional Life
+Education and professional life

 Kalbe Sadiq received his early education from the Madrasa of Sultan ul Madaris and Nazmia in Lucknow.
-He then moved to Aligarh Muslim University, Aligarh and obtained the degree of Ph.D. in Arabic Literature with a gold medal in 1971.
+He then moved to Aligarh Muslim University, Aligarh, where he obtained a Ph.D. in Arabic Literature with a gold medal in 1971.

 Beside Arabic, Kalbe Sadiq had mastery over Urdu, Persian, English and Hindi languages.
 He traveled overseas to deliver speeches and lectures on Islamic theology.

-Kalbe Sadiq engaged on religious and social issues with the Muslim masses in mid 1970s.
-He was moved by the pathetic condition of the community.
-He believed that the root cause of the backwardness of Muslims lies in its distance from education and knowledge.
-He therefore resolved to spread education and knowledge on modern lines and waged a community wide war against illiteracy and ignorance.
+Kalbe Sadiq became engaged in religious and social issues with the Muslim masses in the mid-1970s.
+He was moved by the pathetic condition of the community and believed that the root cause of the backwardness of Muslims lay in their distance from education and knowledge.
+Therefore, he resolved to spread education and knowledge on modern lines and waged a community-wide war against illiteracy and ignorance.
 This became the aim of his life.